fgimian/venver/README.md

 However, there are reasons that I wanted to develop my own library.

-* virtualenvwrapper doesn't centralise its commands and pollutes your shell with a huge number of bash functions.
-It also doesn't offer auto-switching out of the box.
+* **virtualenvwrapper** doesn't centralise its commands and pollutes your shell with a huge number of bash functions.
+It also doesn't offer auto- switching out of the box.
-* pyenv-virtualenv was much much closer to what I was after and is a really awesome project as is pyenv.
+* **pyenv-virtualenv** was much much closer to what I was after and is a really awesome project as is pyenv.
 However, I do find that I often use system provided Python in most cases in my work and the fact that pyenv-virtualenv is a plugin to pyenv means that help is not as easy to get to.  venver is a